emiraydin/authapp/README.md

 ```

+### 2. Database Setup

+This app uses [MongoDB](https://www.mongodb.org/) as its database service.
+So you can either install MongoDB locally or use a service like [Mongolab](https://mongolab.com/) to get MongoDB storage on the cloud.

+Whatever option you choose, make sure you update `MONGO_DB_URI` variable in your `config/app.js`.

 ## How To Run

 * After cloning this repository, `cd` into it and run `npm install` command.
 * Then, you can run `npm start` command to run the server.
-* Finally, you can access the site on your browser at http://localhost:3000
+* Finally, you can access the site on your browser at http://localhost:3000/

 ## Demo